ClemensElflein/openmower.de/content/en/docs/Overview/_index.md

 ### Supported Mowers

-Currently, the only officially supported mower is the YardForce Classic 500, as the existing mainboard revision is designed to fit this model.
+Open Mower replaces the electronics inside the robot mower with custom ones, so that we can gain full control of the robot's sensors and actuators.
+Therefore, adding support for a new mower model means providing the electronics for that mower model.

+Currently, there exist multiple Mainboard Versions, so the following mower models are supported:
-However, we now also support the YF Classic 500B, YF SA650ECO and SA900ECO models, though the later two requires some extra work.
+- YardForce Classic 500, YardForce Classic 500B, YardForce SA650ECO and YardForce SA900ECO models, though the later two requires some extra work.
-A comprehensive list of compatible models can be found on the compatible models page (linked below).
+- SABO MOWit 500F (Series-I & II), John Deere Tango E5 (Series-I & II)
+- Many others with the new v2 Universal Board (Ask on Discord, the Docs are not ready at the moment)

+Also check the [Compatible Mowers Page]({{% relref "/docs/knowledge-base/compatible-mowers" %}}) for more infos.

 ### Community and Development